Montelupo Fiorentino

-Montelupo Fiorentino is a comune (municipality) in the Metropolitan City of Florence in the Italian region Tuscany, located about 20 km southwest of Florence.
+Montelupo Fiorentino is a comune (municipality) in the Metropolitan City of Florence in the Italian region of Tuscany, located about 20 km southwest of Florence.

 Geography

 The area is predominantly hilly and is crossed by the river Pesa that, particularly in the municipal area, flows into the Arno river.

 History

 Human presence in the area of Montelupo dates back to the Palaeolithic era.
 Evidence of this are the many prehistoric sites which have been identified in the last twenty years, in the municipal area.

 Testimony of human presence during the classical era recently emerged from Etruscan civilization tombs in the old town and from the discovery of a Roman villa dating from the Republican age.
 The place was known as Mansio ad Arnum, as evidenced in the Tabula Peutingeriana, and it is probable that in the area there was a bridge that, during ancient Rome, permitted the crossing of the river Arno.

 During the 5th and 6th centuries AD, the area faced threats of barbarian invasions, and the population left the plains and relocated to the surrounding hills.
 This phenomenon reached its peak during the 10th century, during the time of power struggles between the great families Guidi, Cadolingi and Alberti.
 These families realized in the area, a dense network of military facilities, which included the towns of Capraia and Montelupo Fiorentino.

 At the end of the 12th century AD, began the expansion stage of Florence in the area, which found the fierce opposition of the Counts Alberti.
 Beginning on the 13th century AD, the town of Montelupo Fiorentino is destroyed by the Florentines, whom, on the same site, built a walled castle - true symbol of their domination in the territory.

 Towards the end of the 14th century AD, Montelupo Fiorentino (who never had the name of Malborghetto, a real romantic invention) became a "walled village" of the Florentine countryside.
 The walls were built in 1348 (the year of the Black Death), and the Statute of the Powers dates back to 1414.

 Until the 16th century AD, Montelupo Fiorentino lived his golden age.
 In mid 17th century AD, due to the plague that hit the area hard, a period of decline began, and irreversibly Montelupo Fiorentino was led to a drastic restructuring, which reached its peak in the late 18th century AD.

 Since then and until World War II, Montelupo Fiorentino found himself on the border of everything.
 The country was shaken in the last half of the 20th century AD by some catastrophic natural events in nature.
 Most important are the floods of 1949,1966 and 1992.
 In these three events in fact, the Arno River north of Montelupo Fiorentino, and the Pesa River adjacent, flood submerging the country below four meters of water (two meters in 1992).